area9innovation/flow9/tools/dsl/wase/readme.md

 At the top-level, we have syntax for the different kinds of sections in Wasm.
 This includes globals, functions, imports, tables and data.

-The order of top-level declarations is important.
-The names of globals, functions and such only take effect from the point they are defined.
+The compiler will reorder the top-level, so imports, tables, memory and data come first in the original order, and then after that, globals and functions in their original order.

 TODO:
 - Support "include" so we can build a standard-library

-- Do a two-phase declaration processing, so we can have imports in arbitrary order, and also try to support mutual recursion between functions
+- Try to support mutual recursion by recording the types and indexes of all globals and functions before type checking and code gen

 ## Global syntax